 \subsection{Symmetric tops}

 We now extend our previous examination to the oblate symmetric top.
-We show the energy spectrum and dipole moment projections as a function of the distance between CHF$_3$ molecules in figure~\ref{sec:E;sub:CHF3;fig:r}, considering again electric fields in the $\bm{e}_Z$ and $\bm{e}_X$ directions.
+The potential-energy curves and dipole moment projections as a function of the distance between CHF$_3$ molecules are shown in Fig.~\ref{sec:E;sub:CHF3;fig:r}, considering again electric fields in the $\bm{e}_Z$ and $\bm{e}_X$ directions.
 Naturally, the features observed with linear molecules are largely carried over to more complex molecules.
 Indeed, $m=m_1+m_2$ is only conserved if the dc field is in the direction of $\bm{r}$.
 However, the projection of the angular momentum onto the molecular axis, $k$, remains conserved in all cases.
 This can be expected, as the molecule-fixed axes simply move alongside the molecules and do not depend on the direction of the interactions.
 Therefore, we label the states as $\bar{j}_{k,m,P}$ for fields in the $\bm{e}_Z$ direction, and $\bar{j}_{k,\bar{m},P}$ otherwise, where $\bar{m}$ gives the value of $m$ for $r\gg r_B$.

 The dipole projections also behave as they do with linear molecules, as expected.
-We observe that $\expval{d_Z}$ increases at short distances for fields in the $\bm{e}_Z$ direction, whereas $\expval{d_Z}$ decreases for fields in the $\bm{e}_X$ direction.
+The projection $\expval{d_Z}$ increases at short distances for fields in the $\bm{e}_Z$ direction, whereas $\expval{d_Z}$ decreases for fields in the $\bm{e}_X$ direction.
 In addition, the states with $k=0$ are identical to those of linear molecules, as there is no mixing of states with different $k$.
-Nevertheless, the states with $k\neq 0$ fill the energy spectrum with additional states.
-Again, we only highlight in colour the states with $\bar{j}=0,1$.
+Nevertheless, the states with $k\neq 0$ fill the energy spectrum with additional states, adding additional energy curves.
+Again, we only highlight in color the states with $\bar{j}=0,1$.

 As seen with no external fields, the states with $k\neq 0$ generally have degenerate symmetric and asymmetric solutions.
 This degeneracy is not necessarily broken by the introduction of external fields.
 Indeed, the highlighted excited states (red and purple lines) maintain this degeneracy.
 However, we have observed that other states can have this degeneracy broken.
-The external field does separate states with $k=\pm m$ and $k=\mp m$ (compare purple lines in figure~\ref{sec:E;sub:CHF3;fig:theta} with that in figure~\ref{sec:noE;fig:spectrum}b).
-This is simply induced by the Stark effect, as shown for single molecules in figure~\ref{app:single;sub:dc;fig:E_dZ}b.
+The external field does separate states with $k=\pm m$ and $k=\mp m$ (compare purple lines in Fig.~\ref{sec:E;sub:CHF3;fig:theta} with that in Fig.~\ref{sec:noE;fig:spectrum}b).
+This is simply induced by the Stark effect, as shown for single molecules in Fig.~\ref{app:single;sub:dc;fig:E_dZ}b.